Yaphb/IceBing/README.md

 - Build a fully responsive cloud-hosted web app
 - Contribute to open-source security projects
 - Complete industrial training with impact
+- Create and model 3D objects in Blender 3D

 ---